Sigmoni/card/results/report1.md

 The full result of the experiment can be seen [here](./result_household_power_consumption.md).

 For most situations, the uniform assumption works well and the Q-error is below 2.
 However, exception has it that it can be worse than the naive method.
+The summary can be seen [here](./summary_household_power_consumption.md).

 Shown below is the results when experimenting on Global_active_power * Sub_metering_1 with bit width = 8.